Get Your Invoices Paid Faster With Import And Export Factoring

 How Does Import-Export Factoring Work?

-altLINE’s import-export factoring services work by turning unpaid invoices into cash advances – these help you finance company initiatives and promote business growth.
-Additionally, submitting invoices to altLINE also softens the financial blow of late customer payments.
+Import-export factoring services work by turning unpaid invoices into cash advances – these help you finance company initiatives and promote business growth.
+Additionally, submitting invoices to a third-party factoring company softens the financial blow of late customer payments.
 Instead of waiting on customers to pay their invoices, you can use our services to get cash whenever you need it.

 If your invoice turnover time is between 30 and 90 days, your receivables are well-positioned for factoring.

-You can typically expect a factoring advance rate of up to 90% of your invoice’s face value and receive the cash advance within 24 to 48 hours after submission to altLINE.
-The exact deposit timing may vary depending on when your customers receive the goods.
+You should expect a factoring advance rate of 80-90% of your invoice’s face value before receiving the cash advance within 24 to 48 hours after submission.
+The exact timing of receiving your cash advance may vary a bit depending on when your customers receive the goods.

-altLINE helps you gather invoices by providing a secure lockbox for customers’ money and reporting collections progress through an online customer portal.
-If issues arise, our team can communicate with the customer to resolve them professionally, ensuring you maintain good business relationships.
+A good factoring company will help collect invoices by providing a secure lockbox for customer payment and reporting collections progress through an online customer portal.
+If issues arise, the factor should communicate with your customer to resolve those issues professionally, ensuring you maintain good business relationships.

 Uses For Your Factoring Cash Advance